FIRST THINGS FIRST... Get an account!

 MIT Spouses & Partners Connect is a dedicated network for the significant others of MIT students, postdocs, staff and faculty who have relocated to the Boston area.
 They organize activities that help you meet people, discover work and career opportunities, improve your English, share experiences and passions, and get information about living and parenting in Boston.

 It's more than learning a language—MIT Language Conversion Exchange helps connect people across the Institute for conversation, cultural exchange and friendship.
-Sponsored by Community Wellness at MIT Medical for all members of the MIT community, including significant others and family members.
+Sponsored by Community Wellness at MIT Health for all members of the MIT community, including significant others and family members.

 Tips for navigating the area